Best Full Size Stroller 2021

 Use the Safety Harness

-According to studies published by the Consumer Product Safety Commission (CPSC) and American Academy of Pediatrics (AAP), the most common strolling related injuries result from falls, representing more than half of all injuries.
+According to studies published by the Consumer Product Safety Commission (CPSC) and the American Academy of Pediatrics (AAP), the most common strolling-related injuries result from falls, representing more than half of all injuries.
 The second most prevalent cause of injuries is tip-overs.
 Experts believe that most of these injuries were preventable if the safety harness was properly restraining the baby.

 Each year a few strolling-related deaths are reported.
 Again, experts believe that the use of the safety harness would have prevented most of these fatalities.The CPSC advises to use the safety harness every time: